Soaking in Massachusetts's Hot Springs

 Secret Tip: Combine your visit with a hike on the scenic trails within the wildlife sanctuary.

-While no longer suitable for soaking due to a change in water usage, Lithia Springs Reservation offers a historical glimpse into Massachusetts' fascination with mineral springs.
+While no longer suitable for soaking due to a change in water usage, Lithia Springs Reservoir offers a historical glimpse into Massachusetts' fascination with mineral springs.

 The site features the ruins of a 19th-century bottling plant that once harvested the spring water believed to have health benefits.
 The well-maintained trails and secluded location make it a peaceful escape for nature enthusiasts.